pullrequest/pullrequest.github.com/_posts/2013-02-12-swagger-jack.markdown

 Generator takes a general descriptor path (which is totally not constraint: put whatever you need in it), and an array of "resources".

-The middleware will automatically register to your express application the routes found inside the descriptor, and bound them to the provided controller (it uses the `nickname` attribute to reach your function).
+The middleware will automatically register in your Express application the routes found in the descriptor, and bind them to the provided controller (it uses the `nickname` attribute to reach your function).
 In this example, two routes are created:

 1. `POST /api/user/` to create a user (controller method `create()`)
 2. `GET /api/user/` to list existing users (controller method `list()`)